By ·

 1. Remove All Hardware

 Take off the door handle, deadbolt, knocker, kick plate, and house numbers.
 Place screws in a labeled bag so you don't lose them.
-This step is worth it—taping around hardware never looks as clean.

 Pro tip: Take photos before removing to remember placement.